Six ways DOT is not delivering passenger protections

 The malaise of DOT can be seen in its lackadaisical enforcement of traveler protections and its half-hearted efforts at getting rules written to put new laws passed years ago into effect.

 One can’t blame many passenger protection faults on the Trump administration.
-During their last four years, the Obama administration seemed to have no urgency regarding consumer protections.
+During their last four years, the Biden administration seemed to have no urgency regarding consumer protections.
 The Trump administration was chaotic and saddled with an almost empty cadre of transportation upper-level civil servants.
 The Biden administration ignored travelers.
 All administrations took care of keeping the airlines surviving through the pandemic.
 In the meantime, consumers and airline passengers are bearing the brunt of this lack of action by the three last administrations.

 The following issues are finally getting the attention they deserve through executive actions at the Department of Transportation (DOT).
 This is mainly because of the tragedy at Reagan National Airport (DCA), most likely caused by too many helicopters in DC and not enough air traffic controllers.